Applying for a PhD or MD(Res)

 Once your application is with NHLI PGR team there are several steps to the application:

-- The proposed supervisor(s) must confirm that they are happy to consider you.
+- The proposed supervisor(s) must confirm that they have an agreement with you.

-- The NHLI PGR team will arrange an interview between you and a postgraduate research tutor.
+- The PGR Admissions Administrator will arrange an interview between you and a postgraduate research tutor.
 This is in addition to any interview your supervisors may have already conducted.
 This interview is to determine, independently from your supervisor(s), your potential to undertake a PhD or MD(Res) within NHLI.

-- Only when approval is received from the Director of Postgraduate Studies can your application be accepted by the Department and sent to Medicine Postgraduate Admissions for processing.
+- The PGR Admissions Administrator will forward your application and documents to the Director of Postgraduate Studies.
+Only when approval is received from the Director of Postgraduate Studies can your application be accepted by the Department and an offer made by Medicine Postgraduate Admissions.

-- Your start date should allow at least two clear calendar months from submitting your application.
+Your proposed start date should allow at least two to three clear calendar months from submitting your application.